Keep little ones hydrated and healthy with our roundup of the best water bottles Read more

 Sustainably made in Melbourne, what began with women’s swimsuits, now includes options for minis too.
 Like Cosmo Crew, swimmers and rashies are made from Econyl, and water-based non-toxic ink.
-They create sizes for teens, as well as a Pride capsule collection supporting ACON; Australia’s largest community-based LGBTQI+ health and HIV/AIDS organisation.
+Ethically made to order it create sizes for teens – both boys and girls – and supports The Health Seas ocean initiative.

 Believe it or not, this mainstream Aussie label gets a “good” rating from Good On You, so if you’re looking for a mainstream brand that’s ethically made, this one gets a tick of approval.
 They always have a great selection for boys and girls and the customisable towels are great too.